neurodatascience/tractoflow_UKBB/README.md

 ```
 I deleted the symlinks that pointed to the PA direction files and saved that as a squashfs image.
 By overlaying that squashfs onto the contianer along with the UKBB squashfs images I can point at the file tree in it
 #### Missing PA_dwi.json files
 There are about 8,000 subjects in the UKBB dataset without `*PA_dwi.json` files.
-I simply ignored these subjects by removing the symlinks that point to their BIDS directory
+I simply ignored these subjects by removing the symlinks that point to their BIDS directory.
+When the dwi dataset has been cleaned up by Lex the `tf_ukbb_bids_prep.sh` script will need to be re-run.
+A check for already existing files could (should?) be run so we're not duplicating effort and also it's possible (likely?) that `scil_extract_b0.py`will have different results each time it's run.

 ### inode Limits
 #### ext3 writable file system images